-- 4. These guidelines focus on requests aiming at the direct cooperation between a third country public authority and a private entity in the EU (as opposed to other scenarios where personal data is exchanged directly between public authorities in the EU and in third countries respectively, e.g. on the basis of a mutual legal assistance treaty).
-Such requests may come from all kinds of public authorities, including those supervising the private sector such as banking regulators and tax authorities, as well as authorities dealing with law enforcement and national security3. - 5.
+- 4. These guidelines focus on requests aiming at the direct cooperation between a third country authority and a private entity in the EU (as opposed to other scenarios where personal data is exchanged directly between public authorities in the EU and in third countries respectively, e.g. on the basis of a mutual legal assistance treaty).
+Such requests may come from all kinds of public authorities, including those supervising the private sector such as banking regulators and tax authorities, as well as authorities dealing with law enforcement and national security. - 5.
 These guidelines only cover the situation where such requests are addressed to controllers or processors in the EU and whose processing of personal data is subject to Article 3.1 of the GDPR. - 6.
 Article 48 does not distinguish between private or public controllers and processors receiving a request for personal data from third country authorities.
 However, for the purposes of these guidelines, the following analysis focuses on direct requests to private entities in the EU, considering that this appears to be the most common scenario of application of Article 48 and that requests to public authorities usually fall within an international cooperation framework set forth in international agreements. - 7.
-The EDPB highlights that, beyond the requirements of the GDPR, additional rules may govern the cooperation with public authorities in third countries4.
-Such requirements are not addressed in these guidelines.
+The EDPB highlights that, beyond the requirements of the GDPR, additional rules may govern the cooperation with public authorities in third countries.
+Such requirements are not addressed in these guidelines. - 8.
+These guidelines do not cover another scenario that can occur in practice, where a third country authority requests personal data from an entity located in its territory (parent company) which would then ask its subsidiary in the EU for the data in order to be able to reply to the request.
+In such a situation, the flow of data from the EU subsidiary to the parent company in a third country constitutes a transfer.
+The EU subsidiary as the exporter must therefore comply with the GDPR and in particular article 6 GDPR and Chapter V. Depending on its scope, an adequacy decision under Article 45 may be a relevant tool for such transfers.
+However, given that the request is initially addressed to an entity in the same third country as that of the requesting public authority, this scenario does not fall under the scope of Article 48.